 \subsection{Bayesian Analysis}

 For this study, we consider GWs emitted by SMBHBs in a circular orbit.
 However, the method is easily generalizable to other CW sources.
-We have used 7 parameters characterizing the CW signal: $h_0$, the GW strain amplitude; $f_{\text{GW}}$, the GW frequency; and $\bold{\Theta}$, which consist of $\{l, b, i, \psi, \Phi_0\}$.
-In order $\bold{\Theta}$ include the galactic longitude and latitude $l, b$, the orientation of the GW source $i, \psi$, and the orbital phase of the SMBH binary $\Phi_0$.
+We have used 7 parameters characterizing the CW signal: $h_0$, the GW strain amplitude; $f_{\text{GW}}$, the GW frequency; and $\bold{\Theta}$, which consist of $\{\alpha, \delta, i, \phi, \Psi_0\}$.
+In order $\bold{\Theta}$ include the right ascension and declination $\alpha, \delta$, the orientation of the GW source $i, \phi$, and the orbital phase of the SMBH binary $\Psi_0$.
 Due to the relatively high dimensionality of the problem, we adopt a Bayesian approach.

 We construct a likelihood making the standard assumption that pulsar uncertainties are uncorrelated~\cite{LorimerKramer2012}.
 The likelihood is given by \begin{widetext}

 \end{widetext} where $\vec{y}_{\mathrm{GW}}$ the collection of accelerations or jerks $y_{\mathrm{GW},p} = \{a_{\mathrm{GW},p}, j_{\mathrm{GW},p}\}$ [calculated using Eq.~\ref{eq:Pbdot_measurement} or~\ref{eq:pddcalc}] with corresponding uncertainty $\sigma_p$ for each pulsar $p$. $N$ is the number of pulsars in the data.